is neither a mindless sci-fi action movie nor a serious SF-as-ideas film a la Tarkovsky

 - Go Out with a Smile: Friend.
 "It's all a joke."

-- Hall of Mirrors: The Tabernacle.
+- Hall of Mirrors: The Tabernacle is represented in this way.

 - Immortality Hurts: Because no Eternal can die, the only available punishment is aging the offender into senility.